Cap-go/tutorials/src/content/plugins-tutorials/blinkcard-capacitor.git.md

 ---
-"title": "Using BlinkCard Capacitor Plugin with @microblink/blinkcard-capacitor", "description": "Learn how to integrate and use the BlinkCard plugin for Capacitor by @microblink/blinkcard-capacitor in your cross-platform apps.", "created_at": "2023-11-19",
+"title": "Using BlinkCard Capacitor Plugin with @microblink/blinkcard-capacitor" "description": "Learn how to integrate and use the BlinkCard plugin for Capacitor by @microblink/blinkcard-capacitor in your cross-platform apps."
+"created_at": "2023-11-19"
-"published": true,
+"published": true
 "slug": "blinkcard-capacitor-git"
 ---